AmaanSayyad/APT-Casino-Flow/README.md

 const user = await fcl.authenticate();
 ```

+### Solidity Smart Contracts

+All game logic and VRF integration are implemented using Solidity smart contracts:

+- **CasinoEntropyConsumer.sol**: Main contract handling VRF requests and game outcomes
+- **Game Contracts**: Individual Solidity contracts for each game type (Roulette, Mines, Plinko, Wheel)
+- **Treasury Contract**: Manages deposits and withdrawals using Solidity
+- Contracts interact with Flow blockchain through FCL and Flow's transaction system

 ## 🎯 Hackathon Track Alignment

 This project aligns with the following Forte Hacks tracks:

 - **Best Killer App on Flow**: Consumer-focused casino platform for mass adoption
-- **Best Use of Flow Core Features**: Extensive use of FCL, Cadence 1.0, Flow wallet ecosystem
+- **Best Use of Flow Core Features**: Extensive use of FCL, Solidity smart contracts, Flow VRF, Flow wallet ecosystem
-- **Best Existing Code Integration**: Integration of existing Pyth Entropy with Flow blockchain
+- **Best Use of Flow Forte Actions and Workflows**: Flow VRF integration with Solidity contracts for automated randomness workflows

 ## 📹 Demo & Links